Stock Money Management Styles and Methods in Stocks

 Other factors to consider include:

-• Maximum Number of Open Stocks Trade Positions
+Max Number of Open Trade Positions

-A final point to consider is the maximum number of open stocks trade positions that is the maximum number of stock trades that you want to be in at any one given time.
-This is another factor to decide when managing stocks account capital.
+A final point to consider is the maximum number of open trade positions that is the maximum number of stock trades that you want to be in at any one given time.
+This is another factor to decide when managing account capital.

-• Invest Sufficient Capital
+Invest Sufficient Capital

-• Exercise Discipline
+- Exercise Discipline

 Managing Account Capital Basics